alan-turing-institute/fridge/simple_test_azure_deployment.md

 kubectl get vmi
 ```

-Pods and services receive local DNS names automatically - e.g. a pod called `guac` in the default namespace would be `guac.default.cluster.local` - but VMs do not.
+Pods and services receive local DNS names automatically - e.g. a pod called `guac` in the default namespace would be `guac.default.pod.cluster.local` - but VMs do not.
-We should either find a way to add them, as the IP address might change if the VM is stopped/started again, or add a service for the VM that will have one automatically.
+We add a service for each VM to provide easy connectivity.